param-s-8/blog-it/README.md

 # Blog-It
-A Sleek And Smooth Blogging Website
+A Sleek And Smooth Blogging Website Where You Can Blog On Topics Like Food, Nature, Politics, Technology, etc.
 ## Tech Stack:

 FrontEnd  | BackEnd |